Jiro Sato

 Jiro Sato (佐藤 次郎, Satō Jirō) was a Japanese tennis player.
-He was ranked World No. 3 in 1933, but committed suicide in the Strait of Malacca during his trip to the Davis Cup in 1934.
+He was ranked world No. 3 in 1933 but committed suicide in the Strait of Malacca during his trip to the Davis Cup in 1934.

-He received worldwide fame in Wimbledon 1932, when he beat the defending champion Sidney Wood at the quarterfinal.
+He received worldwide fame at Wimbledon in 1932, when he beat the defending champion Sidney Wood in the quarterfinal.
 In the semifinal, he lost to Bunny Austin.
 His peak came in 1933, when he beat Fred Perry in the French Open quarterfinal.
-He was ranked World No. 3 by A. Wallis Myers of The Daily Telegraph, behind Jack Crawford and Fred Perry.
+He was ranked world No. 3 by A. Wallis Myers of The Daily Telegraph, behind Jack Crawford and Fred Perry.
 However, it got more and more difficult for him to endure the enormous pressure from Japan.
-It is believed that pressure drove him to throw himself overboard into the Strait of Malacca on April 5, 1934, at 26 years of age.
+It is believed that this pressure drove him to throw himself overboard into the Strait of Malacca on April 5, 1934, at 26 years of age.

 Tennis career

 He debuted on the international tennis scene in 1929 when the touring Racing Club de Paris visited Japan for a series of exhibition matches.
 He notably defeated tennis legends Jacques Brugnon, Raymond Rodel and Pierre Henri Landry, only losing to Henri Cochet.

-In 1930 he was the runner-up for the Japanese championships, which he finally did win the next year.
-Also in 1930 he was a runner-up for the Mid-Pacific Invitational tournament losing to American Cranston Holman and the doubles final as well.
+In 1930, he was the runner-up for the All Japan Championships, which he finally did win the next year.
+Also in 1930, he was a runner-up for the Mid-Pacific Invitational tournament, losing to American Cranston Holman and the doubles final as well.